 COMMENTS ON THE SYLLABUS

-Syllabus writers in Poland should focus on studying corpora and gathering authentic materials for teachers to use.
+Syllabus writers in Poland should focus on studying corpora and recommending authentic materials to teachers which they can exploit in the classroom.
 Film scripts, speeches (e.g. TED talks) and recorded conversations between native speakers would be a good place to start.

 Another point is that spoken fluency is not all about grammar and lexis.
 The schwa sound is another key element of fluent speech.
 This is especially the case when it comes to reducing the vowel sound in prepositions to schwa.
 This enables speakers to emphasise the surrounding content words, i.e. verbs, nouns, adjectives and adverbs.

 I’ve only begun to scratch the surface here.
 My main aims have been to inform teachers and syllabus writers that vocabulary and grammar learning should go hand in hand.
 Consider how certain lexical verbs commonly occur with certain grammatical structures.
 For example, the verbs seem and want are typically followed by a to-clause.
 We need to realise that vocabulary and grammar co-exist.

 Traditional grammatical syllabuses impede students’ levels of spoken English.
 Eventually, students get stuck at the 'intermediate plateau'.
 They can’t break out of it because they lack knowledge of language learning strategies, and their errors have become fossilised.
 Finally, many Polish students' of English speech lacks variety.
 This is why I propose the deep learning of phrasal verbs, common lexical verbs (get) and other multi-word units.